adynblaed/vllm-lab/README.md

 # vLLM Lab

-An inference environment for launching and benchmarking vLLM servers with customizable `yaml` configurations for compatible large language models.
+An inference environment for launching and benchmarking 'vLLM' servers with customizable `yaml` configurations for compatible large language models.

 ## Docs